WALSDEN CRICKET & BOWLING CLUB

 - Property Trustees

-11.1 Any property or assets of the Club may be vested in between two and four trustees.
+11.1 Any property or assets of the Club may be vested in between four and five trustees.
 The

 trustees shall hold the same for and on behalf of the members of the Club.